easafe/purescript-flame/docs/concepts.md

 ### External event handling

 Finally, mounting a Flame application record yields a [`Channel`](https://pursuit.purescript.org/packages/purescript-signal/10.1.0/docs/Signal.Channel), which can be fed messages from events outside of our view.
-This includes `window` or `document` events, such as resize or load, and custom events, all of which will then be handled as usual by the application `update` function.
+This includes `window` or `document` events, such as resize or load, and custom events, all of which are then handled as usual by the application `update` function.

 In the counter example, no external events are handled, so we use the version of `mount` that discards the channel
 ```haskell